 Cloud can be used as :-

 It is the lowest level of cloud service.
-Here we just allocated hardware as per our demand rest everything is on our part that is starting from choosing O.S to application programs.
+Here we just allocate the hardware as per the demand and rest everything is on our part that is starting from choosing OS to application programs.

-Here we don’t deal with the underlying hardware, Operating Systems etc. But here we have control of the applications we want to use and put in our virtual system.
-In simple terms it gives a environment for Development purposes.
+Here we don’t deal with the underlying hardware, Operating Systems etc. But here we have control over the applications that we want to use and put in our virtual system.
+In simple terms, it provides an environment for Development purpose.

 Types of Cloud: